80 Santa Fe Art Gallery

 filler@godaddy.com

 Sheila Shockey is the owner of the 80 Santa Fe Art Gallery and is the founder and CEO of Shockey Consulting.
-The gallery and consulting firm share a space in an historic building in Downtown Overland Park, Kansas.
+The gallery and consulting firm share a space in a historic building in Downtown Overland Park, Kansas.

 I’ve always loved interacting with art and good design but never took the time to learn how to make it.
 I’m an outdoorsy sporty gal.
 Several years ago, I attended a funeral and was inspired to find life’s optimal experiences.
 I thought I would try making art.
 I find that the experience of making art genuinely satisfying.
 It puts me into a state of consciousness called flow.
 During flow, people typically experience deep enjoyment, creativity, and a total involvement with life.
 In art, there is no right or wrong.
 If it isn’t what you want to create, you can start over.
 To me, the act of making art is more important than the product – just like life.